sean-parent/notebook/better-code-class/01-preface.md

 <!-- #region slideshow={"slide_type": "slide"} -->
 - To build a transistor, silicon is doped with a material such as Boron and Phosphorus
-    - Silicon + Boron = P, fewer electors, insulator
+    - Silicon + Boron = P, fewer electrons, insulator
     - Silicon + Phosphorus = N, has _free_ electrons, conductive
 <!-- #endregion -->